Lor9ndr/RockEngine.Vulkan/README.md

-# Notice
-currently working on branch [AssetSystem](https://github.com/Lor9ndr/RockEngine.Vulkan/tree/%239-AssetSystem) branch so actual code is on that branch
 # RockEngine

 RockEngine is going to be a high perfomance 3D game engine built on Vulkan.
 It aims to provide developers with a powerful and flexible platform for creating stunning 3D games.